 Subdivision 1.
-[BASIC SUPPORT; SCHEDULE.] (a) Unless otherwise agreed to by the parties and approved by the court, the court must order that basic support be divided between the obligor and obligee based on their proportionate share of the parties' combined monthly income, as determined under section 517C.12.
+[BASIC SUPPORT; SCHEDULE.] (a) Unless otherwise agreed to by the parents and approved by the court, the court must order that basic support be divided between the parents based on their proportionate share of the parents' combined monthly income, as determined under section 517C.12.